mre/endler.dev/content/2023/cursed-rust/index.md

 out the [recent winners](https://ioccc.org/years.html).

-If were more interested in the barometer story, check out [You Must Be Joking, Mr. Feynman!](https://www.goodreads.com/book/show/35167685-surely-you-re-joking-mr-feynman), a book by Richard Feynman, another famous physicist and Nobel Prize winner, who was known for his unconventional thinking.
+If were more interested in the barometer story, check out [Surely You're Joking, Mr. Feynman!](https://www.goodreads.com/book/show/35167685-surely-you-re-joking-mr-feynman), a book by Richard Feynman, another famous physicist and Nobel Prize winner, who was known for his unconventional thinking.